Carrie Southworth: Career

 In 2008 Southworth landed the contract role of new medical intern Dr. Claire Simpson in the second season of General Hospital: Night Shift, a prime time spin-off of the ABC Daytime soap opera General Hospital.
 The 13-episode limited series aired from July 22, 2008 to October 14, 2008.
-Southworth's character also headlined an online series of webisodes called Night Shift: Claire & Kyle, with her Night Shift co-star Adam Grimes in his role of Dr. Kyle Julian.
-The actress had also appeared on General Hospital itself for three episodes in 2006 in the role of Dr. Gwen Miller, a minor love interest for one of the later contract roles on Night Shift, Jason Thompson's Dr. Patrick Drake.
+Southworth's character also headlined an online series of webisodes called Night Shift: Claire & Kyle, with her Night Shift co-star Adam Grimes in his role of Kyle Julian.
+The actress had also appeared on General Hospital itself for three episodes in 2006 in the role of Gwen Miller, a minor love interest for one of the later contract roles on Night Shift, Jason Thompson's Patrick Drake.

 Southworth has also guest-starred on several television series, including the 2003 Buffy the Vampire Slayer episode "Dirty Girls," Las Vegas (2004/2005), CSI: Miami (2006), Pepper Dennis (2006), Justice (2006) and Rules of Engagement (2007).
 She appeared in the films The Look (2003), Phat Girlz (2006) and These Days (2006).

 In 2011, Southworth cofounded TwigTale, a company which makes customized story books focused on child development that include customer photos and personalized elements.

 Personal life

-In 2005 Southworth married Collister "Coddy" Johnson III, son of Collister "Terry" Johnson Jr., a lawyer and former administrator of the St. Lawrence Seaway Development Corporation.
+In 2005 Southworth married Collister "Coddy" Johnson III.
 Coddy's godfather is the former U.S. President George W. Bush, who had been the roommate of the elder Johnson at Yale University.
+They have 2 daughters.

 Southworth's younger sister, Lucy, is the wife of Google co-founder Larry Page.

-Southworth's father is Van Roy Southworth, who retired from the World Bank after assignments in Tanzania, Croatia, and the Republic of Georgia.